-[.]
-World Health Organization, Global Health Expenditure Database as of 12/31/2017, retrieved 12/31/2019
+^{4.} World Health Organization, Global Health Expenditure Database as of 12/31/2017, retrieved 6/30/2020

-As healthcare spending in emerging markets has risen, EM governments are launching new policies to drive healthcare reform.
+As healthcare spending in emerging markets has risen, EM governments are launching new policies to drive healthcare reform

-- Historically, average EM healthcare spending per capita has been about 5% that of the United States1 - In 2016, total healthcare spending in EM was 8% of GDP on average as opposed to higher rates in developed markets such as 11% in Germany or 17% in the United States2 - However, many emerging markets governments are enacting policies to promote both public and private financing to meet the growing demand for healthcare. - The Chinese government recently expanded the National Reimbursement Drug List (NRDL) to provide reimbursement coverage for higher-priced treatments and aims to review and update its list of eligible treatments every two years.3 - In India, the "National Health Protection Mission," a new government sponsored insurance plan for all Indian citizens, is estimated to add \$1.7 billion in public healthcare spending with the goal of reducing out of pocket costs4.
+- Historically, average EM healthcare spending per capita has been about 5% that of the United States1 - In 2017, total healthcare spending in EM was 8% of GDP on average as opposed to higher rates in developed markets such as 11% in Germany or 17% in the United States2 - However, many emerging markets governments are enacting policies to promote both public and private financing to meet the growing demand for healthcare. - Using the National Reimbursement Drug List (NRDL), the Chinese government seeks to provide reimbursement coverage for higher-priced treatments and aims to review and update its list of eligible treatments every two years.3 - In India, the "National Health Protection Mission," a government sponsored insurance plan for all Indian citizens instituted in 2018, is estimated to add \$1.7 billion in public healthcare spending with the goal of reducing out of pocket costs4.